MayFly-AI/manual/setup/calib_cam/index.md

 The code for this tutorial is in the following [GitHub repository](https://github.com/MayFly-AI/camera_calib).

 First print chess_pattern.png and attach it to a flat hard surface.
-Then make sure the sensorleap sensor is running and you can receive a stream for it.
+Then make sure the camera is running and you can receive a stream for it.
 Next run:
 ```bash
 python record.py